AzfarInan/Bongo_Written_Test/README.md

 # Bongo_Written_Test
-There are three folders inside each representing the question number of the Android Written Test sent as a part of Bongo's recruitment process
+There are three files here, inside each there is answers to the corresponding question number of the Android Written Test sent as a part of Bongo's recruitment process